preetamzare/MyAWSSAA-Notes/SECURITY_DEPLOYMENT_OPERATIONS/Randomnotes.md

   * Cross site scripting
   * Provides Geo Blocks
   * Controlled through Web Access Control (WACL)
-  * Applied to ELB, API GW and CloudFront
+  * Applied to ELB, **API GW** and CloudFront

 > Remember ELB, API GW and CloudFront are protecting perimeter/Global Perimeter.
 > CloudFront and ELB gets protection from both Shield and WAF.
 At CloudFront, you apply WACL at the distribution.

 :anchor: Cloudfront and ELB get protected by both WAF and Shield.
 Refer to lessons from Adrian.
-He explains quite well.
+He explains it quite well.

 ## Cloud HSM